-I am skeptical of the Darwinian theory of macroevolution and support Intelligent Design theory for purely scientific reasons.
-Likewise, I do not think that Theistic Evolution is incompatible with good theology, but that it is incompatible with good science.
-I consider Intelligent Design theory as a valid scientific research paradigm that has decisively refuted Neodarwinism (and thus also Theistic Evolution), which was the only conceivable option for a naturalistic explanation of biological origins.
-As intelligent agency is the only known source for specified information, the infusion of information by an intelligent agent from outside of the system is the best explanation for biological complexity and diversity.
-Based on independent arguments for the truth of Christian theism, I am personally convinced that the intelligent designer is not a natural agent but the God of the Bible (or created spiritual beings, e.g. Satan in case of evil design), also because naturalistic designers like space aliens would only shift the problem and create an infinite regress.
+I am skeptical of the Darwinian theory of macroevolution and support intelligent design theory for purely scientific reasons.
+I do not think that unguided evolution (incl. so-called theistic evolution) is incompatible with good theology, but that it is incompatible with good science.
+I consider intelligent design theory as a valid scientific research paradigm that has decisively refuted Neodarwinism, which was the only conceivable option for a naturalistic explanation of biological origins.
+As intelligent agency is the only known source for specified information, purposeful intelligent agency is the best explanation for biological novelty, complexity and diversity.
+Based on independent arguments for the truth of immaterialism and supernaturalism, I am personally convinced that the intelligent designer is not a material agent, also because naturalistic designers like space aliens would only shift the problem and create an infinite regress.

-Even though, Intelligent Design theory is in principle compatible with universal common descent and guided evolution, I personally have come to reject common ancestry as naturalistic mode of macroevolution in favor of a sophisticated version of progressive (Old Earth) special creation in terms of non-random adaptive macromutations in the "womb" of parental organisms (analogous to Schindewolf's and Goldschmidt's "hopeful monsters", recently endorsed by Rieppel 2017, as well as other representatives of saltationism, mutationism and orthogenesis) combined with the instantiation of a new substantial form that preexisted as template in the mind of God ("special transformism" sensu Chaberek 2017).
+Even though, intelligent design theory is in principle compatible with universal common descent and guided evolution, I personally have come to reject common ancestry as naturalistic mode of macroevolution in favor of a sophisticated version of progressive (Old Earth) special creation in terms of non-random adaptive macromutations in the "womb" of parental organisms (analogous to Schindewolf's and Goldschmidt's "hopeful monsters", recently endorsed by Rieppel 2017, as well as other representatives of saltationism, mutationism and orthogenesis) combined with the instantiation of a new platonic form that preexisted as template in the mind of the designer ("special transformism" sensu Chaberek 2017).
 Nevertheless, I do affirm that every organism (apart from the first living cell) was produced / born from a biological mother organism and thus did not pop into being ex nihilo.
 I also affirm microevolutionary speciation within biological kinds through Neodarwinian processes.
 However, these never generate complex new information, but mostly represent devolution or variation of pre-existing information (e.g., homozygosity from heterozygosity, deactivation or detioration of genes, polyploidy, gene duplication, horizontal gene transfer).
 The two above mentioned affirmations may qualify as affirmation of universal common descent in the eyes of most evolutionary biologists, but the difference is that I only affirm common ancestry in terms of an unbroken lineage of individual maternal and paternal relationships, but reject the origin of new biological kinds from other biological kinds via transformation lineages of ancestral species.
-The fact that because of the delicate and intricate interdependence of different genes and their products during ontogenesis, any transition necessarily has to include a coordinated major reprogramming of different genes as well as of epigenetic factors in the zygote cell, shows that the apparent distinction between guided evolution and special creation is rather blurry and in either case involves heavy physical intervention.
+The fact that because of the delicate and intricate interdependence of different genes and their products during ontogenesis, any transition necessarily has to include a coordinated major reprogramming of different genes as well as of epigenetic factors in the zygote cell, shows that the apparent distinction between guided evolution and special creation is rather blurry and in either case involves heavy physical intervention (coordinated and synchronized in multiple individuals within a population).
 When the distinctive genetic makeup is not inherited from the parents but introduced by design from an external intelligent agent, the process is rather akin to special creation than common ancestry.

 I see neither any scientific nor compelling theological reasons to dispute the conventional dating of the age of the universe and Earth, or the conventional explanations for the origin of the geological column and the fossil record.
-I reject Flood Geology as a totally failed approach, and consider that the only rational option for Young Earth Creationists, who endorse a literalist interpretation of Genesis 1-11, would be to appeal to a combination of a Berkeleyan idealist metaphysics (as e.g. championed by Inspiring Philosophy and Johanan Raatz), which lacks truthmakers for an objective outside world and a fixed past, with the Neo-Omphalos hypothesis and the Virtual History hypothesis of Gerald Aardsma.
-However, this is not my view, because I prefer a non-concordist spiritual interpretation of Genesis (see here).
+I reject Flood Geology as a totally failed approach.

 Concerning the origin of life and the first replicator I consider all naturalistic explanations as wanting and inadequate, and strongly support the conclusions in favor of design presented by Stephen C. Meyer in his excellent book "Signature in the Cell".

-The term Theistic Evolution is not clearly defined, and often rather represents an euphemism for Neodarwinism with a gratuitous God, implying a kind of Deistic Evolution, in which God creates the diversity of life by establishing an unguided process.
-I consider this as scientifically and theologically problematic, and incompatible with scripture.
+The term theistic evolution is not clearly defined, and often rather represents an euphemism for Neodarwinism, implying a kind of Deistic Evolution, in which God creates the diversity of life by establishing an unguided process.
+I consider this as scientifically and theologically problematic.

-I strictly separated all my activities in favor of Intelligent Design and Christian apologetics from my professional work as paleontologist when I still worked as a museum scientist at SMNS.
+I strictly separated all my activities in favor of intelligent design theory from my professional work as paleontologist when I still worked as a museum scientist at SMNS.

-My endorsement of Intelligent Design theory and a Christian world view is exclusively my private point of view and is neither shared by my former colleagues at SMNS nor by the co-authors of my paleontological publications, who to my best knowledge generally subscribe to the mainstream evolutionary paradigm of Neodarwinism or the New Synthesis!
+My endorsement of intelligent design theory as well as an immaterialist and supernaturalist world view is exclusively my private point of view and is neither shared by my former colleagues at SMNS nor by the co-authors of my paleontological publications, who to my best knowledge generally subscribe to the mainstream evolutionary paradigm of Neodarwinism or the New Synthesis!

 After resigning from my job at SMNS in December 2016 I am still actively working as a paleontologist and publish my research in peer-reviewed scientific journals.
 My ID-related work is published in appropriate journals and books that are open to design conclusions.